AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 ![touchpoint effectiveness select](./images/insights/Touchpoint-effectiveness.png)

 You can use the **[!UICONTROL Touchpoint effectiveness]** card information to understand how a touchpoint contributes to a conversion.
-You an also see how effective each touchpoint is with the following performance metrics:
+You can also see how effective each touchpoint is with the following performance metrics:

 **Paths touched**: This metric displays a percentage of paths achieving/not achieving conversion for the touchpoint.
 You will see higher attributed conversions if the ratio of paths (percentage) achieving conversion to paths not achieving conversion is high.